 On the other hand, the situation in Malaysia has continued to improve with daily recovery cases to be more than new infection cases since last week.
 The number of active cases has continued to reduce since 5th April 2020 at 2,596 active cases to 1,966 active cases as at today.

 The fatality rate stands at 1.70% whilst the recovery rate improved to 63.22%.
 I believe the Government targets to achieve a single digit of new infection cases before they can safely call off the lockdown.

 Indonesia has 7,775 cases with 647 deaths making a fatality rate of 8.32% with 12.35% recovery rate whilst Singapore has 11,178 cases with 12 deaths making a fatality rate of 0.11% with 8.02% recovery rate.
 Interestingly Singapore’s recovery rate is lower than Pakistan’s recovery rate of 21.62%.

 The End of Our Pre-Pandemic Lifestyle

 One thing for sure – the lifestyle as we know it will no longer exist in view of COVID-19 infections.
 Image source: Amazon

-Even without MCO, we need to continue to take the necessary precautions like wearing facial mask when going out, often use hand sanitizer, wash our hands with soap and maintain social distancing in crowded places.
+Even without MCO, we need to continue to take the necessary precautions like wearing a facial mask when going out, often use hand sanitizer, wash our hands with soap and maintain social distancing in crowded places.

-Looking from American perspective, Business Insider listed these 10 ways the coronavirus pandemic could change out American lifestyle as we know it (further details in the article):-
+Looking from an American perspective, Business Insider listed these 10 ways the coronavirus pandemic could change out American lifestyle as we know it (further details in the article):-

 1. Since so many governments were caught unprepared, we could see stronger government action and an international pandemic initiative to handle future outbreaks.